TnTech-ECE/CapstoneStarterRepo/README.md

 Give the elevator pitch and abstract for the project.
 It should allow interested visitors to broadly understand the motivation for the project and what the project has accomplished.

+This project is a continuation project from the 2022-23 academic year at Tennessee Technological University to monitor parking lots in a manner that allows students, faculty, staff, and campus visitors to find parking lots with availability in a timely manner.
+The previous team used cameras to monitor incoming and outgoing traffic in parking lots.
+This solution will not work for many of the parking lots that do not have the infrastructure nearby to support cameras.
+By using inductive loops to monitor designated entrances/exits of parking lots, more parking lots across campus can be monitored and students, faculty, etc. can find parking availability without having to search an entire parking lot in hopes of finding an open parking spot.

 ## Capabilities